neondatabase/neon/docs/authentication.md

 ### Overview
-We use JWT tokens in communication between almost all components (compute, pageserver, safekeeper, CLI) regardless of the protocol used (HTTP/PostgreSQL).
-Etcd currently has no authentication.
+We use JWT tokens in communication between almost all components (compute, pageserver, safekeeper, CLI) regardless of the protocol used (HTTP/PostgreSQL). storage_broker currently has no authentication.
 Authentication is optional and is disabled by default for easier debugging.
 It is used in some tests, though.
 Note that we do not cover authentication with `pg.neon.tech` here.